 How to Find the Best CBD Oil

-When choosing CBD oils and tinctures it is important to find a reputable CBD manufacturer who produces a clean, safe product that is sourced locally.
+When choosing CBD oils and CBD tinctures it is important to find reputable CBD oil manufacturers who produce a clean, safe product that is sourced locally.
 Buying products that source their raw materials from local hemp farms in the USA greatly increases the chance that you are purchasing a safe, quality product.

 Since the hemp industry is new, there are no official regulations in place to ensure that CBD products are safe to ingest.
 An unscrupulous company could buy pesticide-treated plants, use toxic solvents for extraction, and then sell the concoction without rigorous testing.
 Due to the lack of federal accountability, consumers should definitely be vigilant when researching hemp products for safety.

 USDA Organic Certification & Third Party Lab Reports